zhengyup/tp/docs/UserGuide.md

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/letsgethired.json`.
+LetsGetHired data are saved automatically as a JSON file `[JAR file location]/data/letsgethired.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>